Ybalrid/BtOgre2/README.md

 BtOgre21 is a simple Bullet-Ogre connection made for Ogre 2.1+

+This project is Free and Open Source, licensed under the term of the zLib license agreement (see LICENSE for more informations).

 ## Build and usage instructions

 You'll need to define some variables for CMake